qrvey/partner-portal/docs/admin/08-Content Deployment/jobs.md

   > **Note**: You cannot modify a deployment job once it has been executed.

-## Delete a deployment job
+## Delete a Deployment Job
-To delete an existing deployment job, click its corresponding three-dot menu in the deployment job list and click **Delete**.
+To delete an existing deployment job:
+1. Click its corresponding three-dot menu in the deployment job list.
+2. Click **Delete**.

 </div>